vmudinas/MERN-CRUD-Application/README.md

 - In another tab (terminal) go to the server folder
 - run the command "npm install" or "yarn" to resolve the dependencies
-- In app.js file change MongoDB URI to your particular URI
 - after that run the command "npm start" or yarn start